Getting started: GitHub

 Easiest way to play around with this is to use an emulator - I used Oricutron version 1.2 for Win32 on Windows 10 and it works well, can be found here:

-- The dflat ROM and PCH file needs to be put in the /roms folder of the emulator
+- The dflat ROM and PCH file (from emulator folder in GitHub repo) needs to be put in the /roms folder of the emulator

 - Save any dflat .tap files to the /tapes folder of the emulator (this is the default location the emulator looks in)